 You know the drill.
 Employees each write their name on a piece of paper and throw it into a container.
 Then, names are drawn to determine who’s responsible for gifting who, with a caveat that said present falls under a predetermined price cap (usually around $20).
 Depending on the team or company setup, it can either be a merry morale booster or a hotbed of awkward pairings and stumped shopping quests.
-Thankfully, with our office closed until well into 2021, I won’t have to worry about navigating this game of goodwill for at least another 12 months.

 Almost every corporate job I’ve held has organized some variation of Secret Santa.
 And nearly every employee would participate — which means I’d have to do the same.
-Otherwise, I risk looking not only like an angry Scrooge but an angry Black Scrooge who doesn’t really give a shit about the holidays or my office mates (which is only about 25% true).
+Otherwise, I risk looking not only like an angry Scrooge but an angry Black Scrooge who doesn’t really give a s**t about the holidays or my office mates (which is only about 25% true).
 Of course, this could all be in my head.
 Don’t mind me.

 I get the appeal, but I just can’t understand people going full ‘Spy vs. Spy’ trying to get something that was most likely scooped from a department store bargain bin.